eclipse-pass/pass-documentation/developer-documentation/data-loaders/nihms-loader.md

 Once access to PACM has been established, configuring the infrastructure where the Data Harvester and the Data Transform-Load applications is the next step.
 Since they are Java applications they can be scheduled as cron jobs on a server or run in the cloud.
 At Johns Hopkins University these applications are run by using [AWS Batch and ECS](../../welcome-guide/deployment-architecture.md#pass-deployment-architecture).

 Optionally as a last step, setting up the [NIH Manuscript Submission](https://www.nihms.nih.gov) account would enable seeing which submissions have been made and how far along they are in the process.
 Once a submission makes its way through this process it appears in the PubMed Central data.
-This can be useful when troubleshooting records that you might expect to be in the PubMed Central data.
+This can be useful for troubleshooting records expected to be in the PubMed Central data.

 ### Manual NIHMS Token Generation